blankdrive/blankdrive/README.md

 - **Discord**: [piesimp](@993920614240894998)
 ## 🎨 Fun Fact

-When I'm not coding, I enjoy gaming. 🎮
+When I'm not coding, I enjoy watching Anime and Gaming!

 ---